-Nevertheless, the ultimate responsibility for diabetes management rests with the family and the child. - 5.3 It is important that the school develops awareness for all staff, that each student has a Plan of Care and that there are clear emergency procedures for all teachers who have a child with diabetes.
+Nevertheless, the ultimate responsibility for diabetes management rests with the family and the child. - 5.3 It is important that the school develops awareness for all staff, that each student has a Plan of Care and that there are clear emergency procedures for all teachers who have a child with diabetes (including emergency procedures for board-operated Before and After school programs if the child attends).